 You saved $60 per month on your bill.
 Since this plan in this region doesn’t let me select a term agreement, you’ll still pay $50 per month after the first 24 months.

 Read the copy under ‘Fast Includes.’
 You see the text ‘Flex 4K streaming TV box,’ right?
 You could use that for managing your streaming platforms.
 And thus, giving you access to tons of sweet series.
+Even though it’s not free anymore (it now costs $5/month).

 Also consider this.
 If subscribed to Netflix or Disney+, who needs the 125+ channels?